donghyunjlim/NBA_Analysis/docs/p01-proposal.md

 ### Limitations
 Though our analysis will consist of the appropriate amount of data points to best support our thesis and come up with results, the variation of players’ performance is expected as their progress is not always linear.
 For example, players go through injuries, personal matters, or slumps, and later some of those players show good performance in the game but there are also others who struggle to be at the same level as they were before.
 Thus, we’d like to emphasize that the end result of the project will be based on the probability from the collected data and won’t be entirely accurate in future cases.
 Additionally, if our group decides to take players’ injuries into consideration for the project, we’ll need to assess the severity of each player’s injury as well as they matter to their future performances, which would be difficult.

+### Findings

+## Question 1 Answered:

+What effect(s) does a conservative approach (e.g., players with high game score playing relatively low minutes; see Kawhi Leonard) have on a player’s overall efficiency for that year?

+The most important and perhaps main question for our report is this question right here.
+For this question, we answered it with chart 3.
+Where we charted the average minutes played by the Orlando Magic team, one of the most injured teams in the league, and their efficiency.
+Since it was an interactive graph, we were able to plot different percentages of their shots from free throws, to effective field goal percentages.
+We found that there doesn’t seem to be a major correlation between these two factors between 24 and 35 minutes.
+This would make sense because you have both bench players and starters on less minutes on this scale.
+However, there seems to be a large decrease in efficiency around 37 minutes.
+The only statistic that didn't go down was the free throws and three point percentages which would make sense because those shots are made primarily when players can't drive to the rim anymore or it's a bit easier to conserve energy during a late game situation.
+In that regards, it would seem to suggest that player's efficiencies are worse around 37 minutes and that load management is a good thing for player's health and safety as well, because less efficient shots are a result of fatigue, which can lead to injury.

+### Discussions

+Now that we’ve collected all of our findings and compiled them into one place, we feel like this data would be massively important and useful to NBA fans and players.
+As fans often jeer and mock players for not playing through injuries, these charts, particularly chart 2 and 3 show that players are both more entertaining to watch, being more efficient, and are less likely be injured due to fatigue around the 37 minute mark of an NBA game.
+So player like Lebron James or Kawhi Leonard would be ample reason to restrict some of their minutes.
+We'd also like to state that this data isn't perfect.
+There are many other datasets that measure health that isn't tied to their performance.
+We just tied health to efficiency because we had no other metric to base it on.

+###Conclusion

+If there was one major takeaway we'd like to impart, it is that players seem to play their absolute best basketball around 37 minutes before fatigue hits in.
+It makes sense that players don't go over this limit to prevent higher risk of injury and less efficiency.
+However, if there is a tied game late in the fourth quarter or there is overtime, I'd suggest going with three point attempts and free throws as those conserves the most energy, have higher efficiencies late game, and they have less contact.

 ### Acknowledgements